hshanka/spring-petclinic/readme.md

 I experienced the following runtime error:
 <img width="1079" alt="image" src="https://github.com/hshanka/spring-petclinic/assets/6666290/2ee651b0-a1e9-41a2-90f6-794e818d174b">

-The frogbot pull requests worked file.
 I ended up removing frogbot from my Jenkinsfile since I was directly running the vulnerability scan using the jf commandline and Xray.

 # Real-World Enhancement Ideas

 ### 1. Kick of Jenkins job on code commit
-Instead of kicking off builds manually, we would want to trigger teh Jenkins pipeline oneach code commit.
+Instead of kicking off builds manually, we would want to trigger the Jenkins pipeline on each code commit.

 ### 2. Email build results to DevSecOps teams
 This provides immediate visibility to important items like vulnerability scanresults so the team can prioritize and expedite remediation.